 Sometimes, firms and companies have to translate sets of related surveys.
 There may be instances where some of the repeated content has already been translated and doesn’t need to be translated again.

 Localization is a vital aspect of survey translation.
-Localizing your survey makes it resonate with target audiences in specific locales, like a particular region or even a city.
+Localizing your survey makes it resonate with target audiences, like a particular region, or even a city.

-The key to foolproof localization is to ensure that you use native-language translators who actually live in that particular region so that they understand the region’s culture, slang, and language innuendo, and translate accordingly.
+The key to foolproof localization is to ensure that you use native-language translators who actually live in that particular region, as they understand the region’s culture, slang, and language innuendo, therefore translating accordingly.

-BeTranslated uses only native-language professional translators who live in the target locale and who perfectly understand the nuances of the translation.
+BeTranslated only uses native-language professional translators who live in the target destination, and who perfectly understand the nuances of the translation.

 Survey Translation in a Nutshell

-Technology has shrunk borders and helped businesses expand and diversify.
 If you want your surveys to be successful with multilingual audiences, invest in a strong survey translation service.
-To get a quote for all your survey translation needs connect with us today.
+To get a free, no-obligation quote for all your survey translation needs, contact us today.